pmoschos/python-CF6/chapter03/17. HTTP Error Handler with Dictionary/README.md

-# Python HTTP Error Code Handler
+# 🔑 Python Random Password Generator 🗝️

 Welcome to the Python HTTP Error Code Handler script!
 This script returns the HTTP error message corresponding to a given error code using a dictionary.
 It's an ideal resource for understanding dictionary usage and conditional statements in Python.